trana20/PracComp22/README.md

 ## Andrew Tran
 ### 20220901

-- First day of git training
+- First day of Git training
 - Learned about cloning, committing, and pushing
 - Also some Markdown